AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/metrics/take-your-data-analysis-to-the-next-level-with-calculated-metrics.md

 **So - calculated metrics, both simple and complex, are super valuable for analysts!**

-However, these metrics are not available in all areas of [!DNL Adobe] [!DNL Analytics].
+However, these metrics are not available in all areas of [!DNL Adobe Analytics].
 You can't use calculated metrics in:

 - Fallout in Analysis Workspace
 - Cohort Analysis in Analysis Workspace